dannyloo/mobile-take-home/README - Danny.txt

 - If the user enters an incorrect destination, they will be prompt on which destination is incorrect
 - Only valid routes are mapped
 - Cannot have a blank start/destination

+The release APK can be also tested.
+It is found in app/app-release.apk